Braider

 A custom user interface that merges videos from YouTube channels into a sortable and filterable table.

-Problem: I want to browse videos from several YouTube channels in chronological order within a given date range.
-You would think that YouTube would make this easy, but it is not.
+I want to browse videos from several YouTube channels in chronological order within a given date range.
+You would think that YouTube would make this easy but it is not.
 It is especially hard if the channels in question publish a lot of videos and the time in question is several years ago.

-The prototype features
+The prototype features:

-- the ability to filter channels using mute and solo-pattern adapted from remedybg and DAWs.
+- the ability to filter channels using mute and solo-pattern adapted from RemedyBG and DAWs.

 - a JavaScript test suite using my own implementation of the describe-it-should test pattern.